Confession (religion): Anabaptism

 Many Anabaptist denominations, including those of the Schwarzenau Brethren, Mennonite and Amish traditions, encourage confession to another or to the elders, and some denominations require such confession when a wrong has been done to a person as well as to God.
 Confession is then made to the person wronged and also to God, and is part of the reconciliation process.
 In cases where sin has resulted in the exclusion of a person from church membership due to unrepentance, public confession is often a prerequisite to readmission.
 The sinner confesses to the church their repentance and is received back into fellowship.
-In both cases there is a required manner to the confessions: for sins between God and Man and for sins between Man and Man.
+In both cases there is a required manner to the confessions: for sins between God and man and for sins between man and man.
 Confession in the Anabaptist tradition is done in the humble posture of kneeling.

 Anglicanism

-In the Anglican tradition, confession and absolution is usually a component part of corporate worship, particularly at the Eucharist.
+In the Anglican tradition, confession and absolution is usually a component part of corporate worship, particularly at the Eucharist (as with Lutheranism).
 The form involves an exhortation to repentance by the priest, a period of silent prayer during which believers may inwardly confess their sins, a form of general confession said together by all present and the pronouncement of general absolution by the priest, often accompanied by the sign of the cross.

 Private or auricular confession is also practiced by Anglicans and is especially common among Anglo-Catholics.
 The venue for confessions is either in the traditional confessional, which is the common practice among Anglo-Catholics, or in a private meeting with the priest.
 Often a priest will sit in the sanctuary, just inside the communion rail, facing toward the altar and away from the penitent.
-Other times he will use a portable screen to divide himself and the penitent.
+Other times they will use a portable screen to divide themselves and the penitent.
 Following the confession of sins and the assignment of penance, the priest makes the pronouncement of absolution.
 The seal of the confessional, as with Roman Catholicism, is absolute and any confessor who divulges information revealed in confession is subject to deposition and removal from office.

 Historically, the practice of auricular confession was highly controversial within Anglicanism.
-When priests began to hear confessions, they responded to criticisms by pointing to the fact that such is explicitly sanctioned in "The Order for the Visitation of the Sick" in the Book of Common Prayer, which contains the following direction: Here shall the sick person be moved to make a special Confession of his sins, if he feel his conscience troubled with any weighty matter.
-After which Confession, the Priest shall absolve him (if he humbly and heartily desire it).
+When priests began to hear confessions, they responded to criticisms by pointing to the fact that such is explicitly sanctioned in "The Order for the Visitation of the Sick" in the Book of Common Prayer, which contains the following direction:

 Auricular confession within mainstream Anglicanism became accepted in the second half of the 20th century; the 1979 Book of Common Prayer for the Episcopal Church in the US provides two forms for it in the section "The Reconciliation of a Penitent".